• Skip to main content

-In this post we discuss a circuit which can be used for transforming an ordinary music into a music with depth and echo effects.
+In this post I have explained a circuit which can be used for transforming an ordinary music into a music with depth and echo effects.
 Generating an echo effect electronically involves a process in which an input signal is extended and then mixed with the original signal to create collapsing decaying effect, which ultimately results in creating an echo like effect on the sound.

 By Rana Das